autowarefoundation/autoware-build-gui/README.md

 ## Features

 - **Initialization**: Automatically creates an `src` folder and clones necessary packages if they aren't present.
+- **Adding Calibration Packages**: Ability to add calibration packages to the project.
-- **Pre-configured Setups**: Offers minimal setups for AWSIM, Planning Simulator, and Logging Simulator.
+- **Pre-configured Setups**: Offers minimal setups for AWSIM, Planning Simulator, and Logging Simulator and Calibration tools.
 - **Config Management**: Ability to save and load configurations for specific selected packages.
 - **Log Management**: Save build logs for future reference.
 - **Build Process**: Seamlessly build selected packages with a click.